juliusarolovitch/Memoize-Server/README.md

 # Memoize Labs API Documentation

-### Note: This API is available to be called via an AWS instance or to be run locally
+### Usage Note: This API is available to be called via an AWS instance or to be run locally

+### Structural Note: local_server.py contains the up-to-date version for the local server. remote_server.py contains the up-to-date version for the remote server.
+Assign a 3rd-party reviewer when merging changes into either, and note that the remote server will require pulling from GitHub and restarting to reflect changes.

 The current implementation of the API is essentially a proxy server to the ElevenLabs API.
 All it does is provide a Flask-based request interface for text-to-speech and voice cloning.
 This will change as we add more of our features.